Rock 'Em Sock 'Em Robots

-Rock 'Em Sock 'Em Robots is a two-player action toy and game designed by Marvin Glass and Associates and was first manufactured by the Marx toy company in 1964.
-It features two dueling robot boxers, Red Rocker and Blue Bomber, mechanically manipulated by the players, and the game is won when one player knocks the opposing robot's head up and off the shoulders.
-The 2000s version of the game by Mattel features physically smaller robots.
+Rock 'Em Sock 'Em Robots is a two-player action toy and game designed by Marvin Glass and Associates, and first manufactured by the Louis Marx and Company toy company in 1964.

+The game features two dueling boxing robots, Red Rocker and Blue Bomber, which are mechanically manipulated by the game's players.
+The game is won when one player knocks the opposing robot's head up and off the shoulders.
+The Marx Company was liquidated in 1980, although the game is still available; the 2000s version of the game by Mattel, however, features physically smaller robots.

-A film based on the game has been announced to be in development by Universal Pictures.
+A film based on the game Rock 'Em Sock 'Em Robots was announced to be in development by Universal Pictures, with Vin Diesel involved, in 2021.

 Rules

 Each player takes control of one of the two robots: Red Rocker and Blue Bomber, both of which are standing on a platform molded in bright yellow high-impact polystyrene plastic, representing a boxing ring.
 By pushing plunger buttons on a pair of joysticks at the base of the platform, players make their robot punch at their opponent's robot.
 If a robot's head is hit with sufficient force at a suitable angle, the head will overextend away from the shoulders, signifying that the other player has won the round.
 The losing player then pushes the head back down to the shoulders to get ready for the next round.